DoronF3/School-Projects/VLVector/README.md

 ## License
 This project is licensed under the [MIT License](LICENSE).

-Feell free to use and modify this class according to your needs.
+Feel free to use and modify this class according to your needs.